naimandi/data-transfer/README.md

-# Water Quality Data Transfer
+# Drinking Water Quality Data Transfer

-This project automates the process of transferring water quality data from a source dataset to a target dataset.
+This project automates the process of transferring drinking water quality data from a source dataset to a target dataset.

 ## Data
-Both the source and target datasets contains water quality measurements collected from Massachusetts and New Hampshire.
+Both the source and target datasets contains drinking water quality measurements collected from Massachusetts and New Hampshire.

 **Source Data:** (Excel): where new data is present **Filename:** `source_data.xlsx`